Blood volume measurements as a support tool for clinical assessments hold great potential

 Main conclusions

-The results of the Detalo Health trial emphasize that blood volume measurements are relevant for the treatment of nephrology and cardiology patients.
-The technology has great potential, and during the trial, indications were seen that knowledge of blood volume status could improve treatment for the tested patient groups.
+During the test period, a total of 79 successful measurements were carried out.
+The results emphasizes that blood volume measurements are relevant for the treatment of nephrology and cardiology patients.
+The technology has great potential, and it was observed that knowledge of blood volume status could improve treatment for the included patient groups.

 fluid disorders.

-Patient feedback: Most patients tolerate the examination well, but nervous or weakened patients require extra support for optimal results
+Patient feedback: Most patients tolerate the examination well, but nervous or weakened patients require extra support for optimal results.

-For the cardiology specialty, blood volume measurement has the potential to play an important role in treatment planning and decision-making, especially in situations where there is diagnostic uncertainty.
-This may be the case, for example, when heart failure is suspected, where it may be difficult to assess whether the patient’s symptoms are due to fluid retention or other causes.
-In such situations, the measurement can be crucial in confirming or denying a fluid balance disorder.
-In this way, the technology can help to manage treatment more precisely – both in terms of deciding whether an initiated treatment should be continued, adjusted or possibly terminated.
-The technology thus holds significant potential for reducing clinical uncertainty and thus supporting more targeted and effective patient treatment.
+Within the cardiology specialty, blood volume measurement holds potential to play an important role in treatment planning and decision-making, particularly in situations characterized by diagnostic uncertainty.
+In cases of suspected heart failure, it can be challenging to determine whether a patient’s symptoms are due to fluid overload or other causes.
+In such scenarios, blood volume measurement may be decisive in confirming or rejecting a fluid balance disorder.
+In this way, the technology facilitates precise treatment management, both in deciding whether an initiated treatment should be continued, adjusted, or possibly discontinued.

-When it comes to implementation in clinical practice, it is important to emphasize that blood volume measurement should not replace medical judgment.
-On the contrary, the technology should be considered as a supplement to clinical judgment – a tool that can especially support junior doctors during rounds, where decisions often have to be made quickly and under pressure.
-However, the method should not be used uncritically, and clinicians should not rely on the measurement without sufficient consideration of the overall clinical picture.
-It is therefore crucial that blood volume measurement is used with care and in the right context.
+The technology holds significant promise for reducing clinical uncertainty and supporting more targeted and effective patient treatment.
+When it comes to implementation in clinical practice, it is important to emphasize that blood volume measurement should not replace clinical judgement.
+On the contrary, the technology should be regarded as a supplement to clinical expertise, particularly supporting support on duty junior doctors, where decisions often have to be made quickly and in stressful situations.

 Blood Volume Measurement in 15 Minutes